-The Sub-Fund promotes environmental and social characteristics, but is not committed to achieving sustainable investments in any way.
-As a result, the Sub-Fund is neither committed to achieving a minimum number of sustainable investments with an environmental objective aligned with the EU Taxonomy, nor to a minimum share of investments in transitional and enabling activities.
+The Sub-Fund promotes environmental and social characteristics and is committed to achieving a minimum of 20% of sustainable investments.
+However, the Sub-Fund is neither committed to achieving a minimum number of sustainable investments with an environmental objective aligned with the EU Taxonomy, nor to a minimum share of investments in transitional and enabling activities.